-Prerequisites to use api.seatable.io with your own self-hosted SeaTable server.
+Prerequisites to use api.seatable.com with your own self-hosted SeaTable server.

 The Try It! button allows you to run any API requests directly from the browser and view an actual response from the SeaTable API.